"We also make mistakes in the initial selection"

 How do founders get money from you?

-It's relatively simple, because we don't have any exclusion criteria and we finance from Series A onwards.
-We only look at three criteria: the business model, the founding team and the companies financing the start-up.
-As far as we are concerned, the start-up can still be loss-making, and in some cases we finance it even before it generates revenues.
-We usually invest when a financing round has just been completed, i.e. we add "debt" on top of the "equity" round, at a maximum ratio of 30 to 70.
+It's relatively simple, because we don't have any exclusion criteria and finance from Series A funding onwards.
+We only look at three criteria: the business model, the founding team and the companies that are financing the start-up.
+As far as we are concerned, the start-up can still make a loss, and in some cases we finance it even before it generates sales.
+We usually invest when a financing round has just been concluded, i.e. we add debt on top of the equity round, at a maximum ratio of 30 to 70.

 What should founders bring to the meeting?

-Honestly, sometimes a beer mat is enough to get an idea across and really light the fire for it.
-But then there are presentations of 30 PowerPoint slides, where I believe on the first 20 that nothing will come of it and then it still turns.
+To be honest, sometimes a beer mat is enough to get an idea across and really light the fire.
+But then there are presentations with 30 PowerPoint slides, where I think nothing will come of the first 20 and then it turns around.
 There is no one perfect solution.
-My advice: Send me everything, I'll look at it and then we'll evaluate it.
-But even we make mistakes in the initial selection.
-My gut feeling has already led me wrong in the assessment of a business model - in the end it turned into a Unicorn.
+My advice: send me everything, I'll take a look at it and then we'll evaluate it.
+But we also make mistakes in the initial selection.
+My gut feeling has already led me wrong when assessing a business model - in the end, it turned into a unicorn.

 There are currently many fintechs that are becoming unicorns.
 Are the valuations too high?

 The valuation is what the valuation is.
-There are obviously investors who are willing to pay certain prices for shares in certain companies.
-But there are also current cases like TradeRepublic or Wefox - on the one hand, I'm really happy that they are so big, but if you compare the valuation with that of a bank like Comdirect, then certain tendencies of overvaluation are very clear.
-But fintechs can't help that: If some US fund comes along and puts quite a lot of money on the table for them and at the same time doesn't care about dilution, then they can heroically turn it down, but why should they?
+There are obviously investors who are prepared to pay certain prices for shares in certain companies.
+But there are also current cases such as TradeRepublic or Wefox - on the one hand, I'm delighted that they are so big, but if you compare the valuation with that of a bank like Comdirect, you can clearly see certain tendencies towards overvaluation.
+But fintechs can't help that: If some US fund comes along and puts quite a lot of money on their table and at the same time doesn't care about dilution, then they can heroically refuse, but why should they?

-In the long run, there's pretty much going to be a cooldown
+In the long run, there will almost certainly be a slowdown

 Christian Hoppe, SVB